Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ## 📖 Project Overview

 The goal of this project was to extend ns-3’s native **GlobalRouting** protocol to support **IPv6** while minimizing code duplication from the existing IPv4 implementation.
+The main goal was to come up with a way to minimize code duplication.
+Explored different programing alternatives to the problem, namely static polymorphism vs dynamic vs a hybrid approach.
+We finally decided to go with the Static Route due to its various advantages.
+Along the way we fixed some CRITICAL bugs in the protocol lurking since quite some time.

 Key objectives:
 - Refactor Ipv4 Implementation of Global Routing To a generic Global Routing Implementation to allow for the further extention to IPv6